Welcome To The Active Elements Amateur Radio Website

-M0AID runs two HF nets each week for amateurs with disability, currently both on 40M.
-The nominal frequency is 7.103, but we move up or down a few kilohertz if the frequency is in use.
+M0AID runs two HF nets each week for amateurs with disability on either 40M or 80m, depending on radio conditions.
+The nominal frequencies are 7.103 and 3.743, but we move up or down a few kilohertz if the frequency is in use.

 Times are UTC in the Winter months and British Summer Time in the Summer.

 Wednesday 14:00 and Friday 19:30.